AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/tutorials/data-driven-cs.md

 # Step 2: Identify variables
 In this step, we'll need to identify variables used in the test automation solution.
-To record and manage test data the most convenient way is to use an Excel spreadsheet under WebEngine format.
+To record and manage test data, the most convenient way is to use an Excel spreadsheet under WebEngine format.
-So you can benefit from the functionalities implemented in WebEngine Excel Add-in and launch data-driven test cases directly from Excel.
+So you can run all your tests directly from Excel with WebEngine Excel Add-in.

 For more information about Excel test data
 * [Excel Add-in](../articles/excel-addin.md)
 * [Download Excel test data for this tutorial](../files/Data-HomeInsurance.xlsx)

 Test data will have 3 sheets:
-`PARAMS`: All the possible parameters of test case and it's description.
+* `PARAMS`: All the possible parameters of test case and it's description.
-`ENV`: Test environment dependent variables such as URL or the site or the name of the server.
+* `ENV`: Test environment dependent variables such as URL or the site or the name of the server.
-`TEST_SUITE`: represents the test suite (including a list of test cases)
+* `TEST_SUITE`: represents the test suite (including a list of test cases)

 For this test, we developed following test data